carla-simulator/carla/Docs/build_faq.md

     "make launch" is not working on Linux.
     </h5></summary>

-  Many different issues can be dragged during the build installation and finally show here, so here is a list of the most likely reasons why:
+Many different issues can be dragged during the build installation, and show like this.
+Here is a list of the most likely reasons why.

-* __Run Unreal Engine 4.22:__ Something may have failed when building Unreal Engine.
+* __Run Unreal Engine 4.22.__ Something may have failed when building Unreal Engine.
 Try running UE editor on its own and check out that it is the 4.22 release.
-* __Download the assets:__ The server will not be able to run without the visual content, so this step is mandatory even when building CARLA for the first time.
-Go to the root CARLA folder and run the script to get the assets: `./Update.sh`
+* __Download the assets.__ The server will not be able to run without the visual content.
+This step is mandatory.
-* __UE4_ROOT is not defined:__ The environment variable is not set.
-Remember to make it persistent session-wide by adding it to your `~/.bashrc` or `~/.profile`, otherwise it will need to be set for every new shell.
+* __UE4_ROOT is not defined.__ The environment variable is not set.
+Remember to make it persistent session-wide by adding it to the `~/.bashrc` or `~/.profile`.
+Otherwise it will need to be set for every new shell.
 Run `export UE4_ROOT=~/UnrealEngine_4.22` to set the variable this time.
-Make sure that the path leads to the UE 4.22 main folder.
-* __Check dependencies:__ Confirm that everything was installed properly during the first steps of the process.
+* __Check dependencies.__ Make sure that everything was installed properly.
 Maybe one of the commands was skipped, unsuccessful or the dependencies were not suitable for the system.
-* __Delete CARLA and clone it again:__ Just in case something went wrong.
-Delete your version of CARLA and try cloning or downloading and extracting it again.
-Then follow the steps from there.
+* __Delete CARLA and clone it again.__ Just in case something went wrong.
+Delete CARLA and clone or download it again.
-* __Meet system requirements:__ Ubuntu version should be 16.04 or later.
+* __Meet system requirements.__ Ubuntu version should be 16.04 or later.
 CARLA needs around 15GB of disk space and a dedicated GPU (or at least one with 4GB) to run.

 Other specific reasons for a system to show conflicts with CARLA may occur.
 Please, post these on the forum so the team can get to know more about them.
   </details>